libffi/libffi/README.md

     3.4.3 TBD
         Fix x32 static trampolines.
-        All struct args are passed by value, regardless of size.
+        All struct args are passed by value, regardless of size, as per ABIs.
         Add support for Loongson's LoonArch64 architecture.
         Fix ILP32 aarch64 support.